Here’s a quick multiple-choice question for you.

 To learn more about graphic design, Canva has tutorials.
 These tutorials can guide you through various design skills like learning about what fonts are best to use and how color impacts your message.
 Who knows, you may enjoy design more than you thought!

 Try your skills out and make an infographic.
 Infographics are an awesome way to visually present data and interesting information.
-For those without graphic skills or the time to acquire them, using free online learning resources like Canva may be the answer.
+For those without graphics skills or the time to acquire them, using free online learning resources like Canva may be the answer.
 Share your designs on your social media platforms and see what your network.

 Learn From Your Audience